Finding a destination that keeps everyone happy for a family vacation in Spain can be a complicated task.

 The Costa Dorada extends south and west from Barcelona and is a surprisingly multi-faceted destination.
 It offers a wide range of fun activities, culture, nature, and history in a tranquil setting.

-If you want more than sun, see and sand on your vacation to Spain then venture away from the beach to the Costa Dorada’s lowlands.
+If you want more than sun, sea and sand on your vacation to Spain then venture away from the beach to the Costa Dorada’s lowlands.
 This area between the coast and the mountains boasts an expansive natural landscape with quiet villages and farms surrounded by vineyards, olive groves, and almond trees.
-Also check out the delta of the river Ebro with its labyrinth of lakes.
+And check out the delta of the river Ebro with its labyrinth of lakes.

 Many towns on the Costa Dorada are built around a castle or a fortress.
 And most are still small and traditional, not overdeveloped with tourism.

 A Selection of Towns Worth Visiting on the Costa Dorada

-- Costa Dorada’s largest city, Tarragona, is as well-known for Roman ruins as it is for inventive seafood.
+Tarragona, Costa Dorada’s largest city, which is as well-known for its Roman ruins as it is for inventive seafood.
 The town has some of the best Roman remains in Spain and has been declared a UNESCO World Heritage City.

-- Reus, the birthplace of architect Antoni Gaudí, is a lovely town with gorgeous architecture.
+Reus, the birthplace of architect Antoni Gaudí.
+It’s a lovely town with gorgeous architecture.

 Tortosa, an underrated inland town with an impressive fortress and some good museums.

-- Altafulla, a small fishing village which is quickly becoming a preferred tourist destination.
+Altafulla, a small fishing village that is quickly becoming a preferred tourist destination.
 Situated on the banks of the river Gaia, the town has retained its ancient character, combined with excellent amenities and many cultural attractions.

 Sant Carlos de la Rapita, a major fishing port and paradise for food lovers.
 The town is filled with excellent seafood restaurants.
 Water sports are also popular in the area.